MoAmr/spring-batch/README.md

 #### CompositeItemProcessor:

 * Using a **CompositeItemProcessor**, we were able to conjoin the processing that was found within two individual item processors and that combined logic was abel to be applied within the flow of our job.

+### Ship Logic:

+* We can configure a step to allow for skips.
+* Skips allow us to continue processing when a particular item causes an exception to be thrown.
+* The job will just ignore the exception and continue processing.
+* Skips are a great way to make batch jobs more resilient in non-critical jobs.
+* In some instances within a job, an exception may occur.
+However, the job should not be failed.
+Spring Batch allows for this sort of behavior through a concept known as **skips**.